jayjay0317/Olist-E-Commerce-analysis/README.md

 * **Q2: Product Performance:** Which product categories are our main revenue drivers?
 Are there any hidden gems or underperforming categories?
 * **Q3: Customer & Regional Analysis:** Where are our key customer markets located?
 What is the geographic distribution of our sales?
 * **Q4: Operational Efficiency:** How efficient is our delivery process?
 Are we meeting our estimated delivery dates?
-* **Q5: Customer Loyalty (Advanced):** What is the re-purchase rate of our customers?
+* **Q5: Customer Loyalty:** What is the re-purchase rate of our customers?
 How can we segment customers based on their value?

 ## 4. Dashboard & Data Source
 - **Live Dashboard:** [Link will be added here later]